 If a request for public records is denied, the requestor may appeal the denial in writing to the address or email below.
 A response to the appeal will be delivered to the requestor within five (5) business days of the County’s receipt of the appeal.
 Appeals may be delivered to the County by hand delivery, mail or email using the contact information listed below:

-Mecklenburg County Public Service and Information
+Mecklenburg County Public Information

 Attn: Records Appeal